Back to Europe to present at Open Source Summit

 My talk will be about the work we’ve been doing in the Kernel Self-Protection Project over the last 5 years to harden the upstream Linux kernel, particularly focusing on spatial safety related to array-bounds checking. ⚔ 🛡 🐧 You can see the description below.

-New Challenges Towards Spatial Safety in the Linux Kernel
+Challenges and Innovations Towards Spatial Safety in the Linux Kernel

 The first flexible-array transformation we implemented in the kernel, as part of the Kernel Self-Protection Project, took place back in March 2019.
 At the time, our work on preventing integer overflows during memory allocations led us to discover an 8-year-old bug.
 Addressing this bug not only resolved a longstanding issue but also initiated the work of flexible-array transformations across the whole kernel tree.